Miso-grupo10-dermoapp/miso-dermoapp-grupo10-profile-addition/README.md

-# miso-dermoapp-grupo10-profile-addition
+# miso-dermoapp-grupo10-doctor-specialties-addition
-repo para lambda de perfil dermatologico
+repo for lambda specialites from doctor